ethan-l-chen-24/HomeMade-Search-Engine/README.md

     - Jack McGary for helping me understand the lab during office hours
     - Professor Prioleau for fixing my compilation error in my makefile
     - finally, the support of my friends and family.
 Jeff, this one is for you
+    - the Lab instructions, from which I copied some text when writing my design spec file

 It is worth noting that
     - I changed the output directory of crawler from common to data